-The Master and dynamics MW40 aren’t just attractive, but they pack some neat features packed into these earcups such as the Google Assistant integration feature.
-The Left earcup houses the noise cancelling button for cycling through high-to-low levels of noise cancellation, just imagine bad noise slowly fading away, what an amazing feeling would it be.
+The Master and dynamics MW40 isn’t just attractive, but they pack some neat features packed into these earcups such as the Google Assistant integration feature.
+The Left earcup houses the noise-canceling button for cycling through high-to-low levels of noise cancellation, just imagine bad noise slowly fading away, what an amazing feeling would it be.
 Why don’t you just order and try it out?
-Daily commuters and long haul flight travellers will appreciate the noise cancelling feature of these super-cool headphones, as they help in killing the noise of that kid who cries his lungs out.
+Daily commuters and long-haul flight travelers will appreciate the noise-canceling feature of these super-cool headphones, as they help in killing the noise of that kid who cries his lungs out.

 Most of the audiophile will opt for wireless listening because it requires Bluetooth pairing process, which is more convenient and less keeps you un-tangled in the wire.
 The Bluetooth feature grants you a 20-meter connectivity range and aptX support.
 This high-quality codec improves audio quality and reduces lag on android devices.
 While this is odd for such a premium device, Functionality is all the same.
 Plus, you can connect up to two devices simultaneously for simple source switching.
 The MW65 comes with an audio jack that If the battery dies and you’re unable to take advantage of the quick charging ability, just use the aux cable for wired audio.
 Of course, this means your phone needs a headphone jack because a dongle adapter isn’t included.
 The MW65 does, however, come with a flight adapter, adding a nice touch of antiquated charm.